Benchmark Index

 Benchmark indices are designed to provide a benchmark for measuring investment performance, but they also play a role in the broader financial markets.
 For example, benchmark indices are often used as the underlying assets for exchange-traded funds (ETFs) and other financial products, providing investors with a convenient way to gain exposure to specific market segments.

-Popular Examples of a Benchmark Index
+History of the Term Benchmark Index

 Benchmark indices: enable you to weigh up the real success of your portfolio.
 An annual return of 5% on a bond portfolio might seem good, but if the portfolio’s benchmark returns 6% over the same period, you’ve fallen short of your goal.